ruslanaprus/goit-academy-hw12/README.md

 - Implements `DataHandler` using a file for data storage.

 #### Methods
+- `enableRealTimeConsoleOutput(boolean enable)`: Enables or disables real-time console output of data written in the file.
+- `isRealTimeConsoleOutput()`: Checks if real-time console output is enabled.
 - `writeData(String message)`: Writes the specified data to a file.
 - `readData()`: Reads the data from the file.
 - `clearData()`: Clears the data in the file.